-The following figure shows an example of how you can connect PoE+ WiFi access points, PoE VoIP phones, and PoE surveillance equipment to the switch in a business environment.
+The following figure shows an example of how you can connect PoE wireless access points that require 802.3af only, PoE VoIP phones, and PoE surveillance equipment to the switch in a business environment.

 In a small office or home office network, the blue network icon represents a router that is connected to an Internet modem.
 In such a setup, you must connect one port on the switch to a LAN port on the router.